Research Projects

 -

-A long-term project considering housing policy in the Denver and Colorado contexts, with an emphasis on "missing middle" housing for middle-income Coloradans and policy reforms for "gentle," contextually suited increases in density.
+A long-term project considering housing policy in the Denver and Colorado contexts, with an emphasis on "missing middle" housing for middle-income Coloradans and policy reforms for "gentle density," or contextually suited increases in density.

 -